Missing Hiker’s Body Recovered at Bear Mountain State Park - NewsBreak

 Hudson Valley Man Fatally Hit By Vehicle Walking Up Hill At Night

 Some things people do really leave me puzzled at times.
-A perfect example is a current situation at the Highland Cemetery on Vineyard Avenue in Highland, New York.
+A perfect example is the current situation at the Highland Cemetery in Highland on Vineyard Avenue in Highland, New York.
 According to a press release from the Town of Lloyd Police Department, someone is stealing the flowers from graves.
-In a press...
+In...

+Only Public Boat Launch on One Upstate New York Lake is Closing

+The only public boat launch on one Upstate New York river is temporarily closing.
+The Fourth Lake Boat Launch in the town of Inlet will be closed starting Monday, September 12.
+The closure will allow the New York State Department of Environmental Conservation (DEC) to make repairs and improvements.
+It's expected to re-open in the spring of 2023, just in time for the boating season.

 RELATED LOCAL CHANNELS